Tarun-decodesdata/Business-_Insights_360/README.md

 This is an end-to-end Power BI project analyzing the business performance of Atliq Hardware, using the Business Insights 360 dataset from codebasics.io.

+## About me
-## Hi!
+Hi!
 I’m Tarun Kumar Senapati, a data enthusiast with a background in B.Sc. and M.Sc. in Statistics.
 I am currently preparing for a data analytics career, passionate about transforming data into actionable insights using Power BI, Excel, and other tools.
    I am continuously building my skills through online learning and self-practice projects.

 ## About the Project